ziyoung/better-wilcom-docs/wilcom-docs/Applied/bling/Create_bling_fills.md

 ![BlingFillWithContourFillMultiline1.png](assets/BlingFillWithContourFillMultiline1.png)

-10Adjust line spacing settings as required.
+10. Adjust line spacing settings as required.

 ![bling00061.png](assets/bling00061.png)

-11Add borders as required.
+11. Add borders as required.
 See below

 Tip: By default, Automatic Overlap Removal is selected in order to automatically remove unwanted items from overlapping bling objects.
 Choose another option if you want to manually edit rhinestone overlaps.